confident-ai/deepeval/README.md

 **Your test should have passed ✅** Let's breakdown what happened.

 - The variable `input` mimics user input, and `actual_output` is a placeholder for your chatbot's intended output based on this query.
-- The variable `context` contains the relevant information from your knowledge base, and `HallucinationMetric(threshold=0.7)` is an out-of-the-box metric provided by DeepEval.
-It helps you evaluate the factual accuracy of your chatbot's output based on the provided context.
+- The variable `context` contains the relevant information from your knowledge base, and `AnswerRelevancyMetric(threshold=0.5)` is an out-of-the-box metric provided by DeepEval.
+It helps you evaluate the relevancy of your LLM's output based on the provided context.
 - The metric score ranges from 0 - 1.
-The `threshold=0.7` threshold ultimately determines whether your test has passed or not.
+The `threshold=0.5` threshold ultimately determines whether your test has passed or not.

 [Read our documentation](https://docs.confident-ai.com/docs/getting-started) for more information on how to use additional metrics, create your own custom metrics, and tutorials on how to integrate with other tools like LangChain and LlamaIndex.